se-edu/se-book/oopImplementation/overriding/outcomes.md

-:trophy: Can implement classes :one:
+:trophy: Can implement operation overriding :one: